Coy Wire: Buffalo Bills

-Wire was drafted in the third round of the 2002 NFL Draft (97th overall) by the Buffalo Bills.
+Wire was selected in the third round of the 2002 NFL draft (97th overall) by the Buffalo Bills.
 He started 15 games at strong safety as a rookie.

 Following the signing of Lawyer Milloy in 2003, Wire became a full-time special teams player and was named Buffalo's Special Teams Player of the Year twice.
 Wire was voted a team captain in 2005 and selected by his teammates as the Bills' Walter Payton Man of the Year nominee.
-After suffering a neck injury in 2008 that required surgery to insert a titanium plate and four screws into his neck, Wire was released by the Bills.
+After suffering a neck injury that required surgery to insert a titanium plate and four screws into his neck, Wire was released by the Bills on February 27, 2008.

 Atlanta Falcons

 Wire signed with the Atlanta Falcons on July 25, 2008.
 He played in 47 of 48 games over three seasons with the Falcons before being released on September 2, 2011.
 While with the Falcons, Wire was named a team captain and selected by his teammates as the franchise recipient of the Ed Block Courage Award in 2010.